-When the Albanian refugees came back to Kosovo, some of their extremists drove the Kosovar Roma out of their settlements and burned down their houses.
-Near Mitrovica the UN put the displaced Roma in camps, "temporary" ones that just happened to be located on land where the toxic wastes of nearby mines had been dumped.
+Roma in camps, 'temporary' ones that just happened to be located on land where the toxic wastes of nearby mines had been dumped.
 Paul warned the UN that the sites were dangerous, but to no avail.
 That was in 1999.
 Repeated appeals and alarming medical reports since then have never budged the authorities.

-The camps are still there and now there is a generation of Roma children showing lead in the blood at unprecedented levels; above 65 mg/dl (About 10 mg/dl is considered safe).
+The camps are still there and now there is a generation of Roma children showing lead in the blood at unprecedented levels: above 65 mg/dl (About 10 mg/dl is considered safe).
 The affected children (and adults) are suffering irreparable brain damage.
 They stagger around disoriented, vomiting, some going in and out of coma.
 Paul is the one on the spot.
-The one taking a child in coma to a hospital in Belgrade for treatment.
+The one taking a child in a coma to a hospital in Belgrade for treatment.
 (Actually he had to smuggle her in, because Roma kids don't have any identification papers).
 The one finding a new residence for the family so Nikolina doesn't go back to the camp when she's better.
-The one badgering the alphabet soup of international organizations that we trust to prevent these tragedies from happening, the ones who aren't supposed to let children get lead poisoning in their camps: UNMIK, UNHCR; WHO....

-When no one stepped forward, Dr Bade; again agreed to make a grant.
+The one badgering the alphabet soup of international organizations that we trust to prevent these tragedies from happening, the ones who aren't supposed to let children get lead poisoning in their camps: UNMIK, UNHCR, WHO....
+When no one stepped forward, Dr. Bader again agreed to make a grant.
 Now Paul has taken a new set of kids to the hospital in Mitrovica.
 Some of them are beyond saving, it appears.
 Paul will be finding ways to help the fathers become self-employed so they can move away from the camps.
-Now Paul has the International Committee of the Red Cross calling for their immediate evacuation and scurrying to find trailers (caravans) for the families Paul helps to escape these UN-sponsored death traps.

-The world is truly blessed to have mer. like Yechiel Bar Chaim and Paul Polansky working together.
+Now Paul has the International Committee of the Red Cross calling for their immediate evacuation and scurrying to find trailers (caravans) for the families Paul helps to escape these UN-sponsored death traps."
+The world is truly blessed to have men like Yechiel Bar Chaim and Paul Polansky working together.
+Deleted:

 Working with Yechiel and Paul was not our first involvement with the Roma.
 We first learned of their plight in Czechoslovakia years ago.
-We know that during the war, they had been treated almost as brutally by the Nazis as Jews were, but while Jews spoke up after the war and were compensated by Germany, the Roma had hardly anyone to speak up for them and even now have received little compensation.
-The Roma are disliked almost everywhere because they try to live in their closed society.
+We know that during the war , they had been treated almost as brutally by the Nazis as Jews were, but while Jews spoke up after the war and were compensated by Germany, the Roma had hardly anyone to speak up for them and even now have received little compensation.
+The Roma are disliked almost everywhere, because they try to live in their closed society.
 Some are thieves, and their children, often not speaking Czech, are put into schools for disadvantaged children.
 It is a vicious circle that can be broken only through education.
 We first became involved by funneling support through Charter 77 and now through to the Joint, with Nadace Via, an organization in Prague that supports Roma educational efforts.

-Eventually I asked Yechiel what he thought of our collaboration, and his response almost overwhelmed me:

-How might one characterize the philanthropic giving you channel through the JOINT (and thus through me)?

-There is a saying attributed to the great teacher Hillel in the Talmudic Tractate, Pirke Avot, (The Savings of the Fathers II: 6), which in English goes as follows: "In a place where there are no men, strive to be a man."

-Now this phrase has two markedly different interpretations, both of which you seem to fulfill.
+Eventually I asked Yechiel what he thought of our collaboration, and his response almost overwhelmed me.
+He wrote "How might one characterize the philanthropic giving you channel through the JOINT (and thus through me)?
+"There is a saying attributed to the great teacher Hillel in the Talmudic Tractate, Pirke Avot, (The Savings of the Fathers II: 6), which in English goes as follows: "In a place where there are no men, strive to be a man."
+"Now this phrase has two markedly different interpretations, both of which you seem to fulfill.
+"It might be thought that virtuous behavior requires interaction with other, likeminded men.
+Yet here Hillel characteristically stresses the importance of individual independence.
+One should be virtuous even in the absence of any partners or Deleted: which Deleted: